 But before you restart your good habits and try to get them embedded, I think you need to really look hard at yourself and ask if they are really the right habits?
 Are they really important?
 It could be you gave up on them because they weren’t that critical in the first place.
 If that’s the case, then work out what the right habit is going to be that helps you hit your goals.

 Once you’ve either reaffirmed your commitment to your new habits – or created new ones – then it’s vital to be consistent and allow these new behaviours to become the new normal.
 Consistency brings results.

-This reminds me of a blog I wrote a few months – on the one habit that will accelerate your results.
+This reminds me of another blog we’ve written which focuses specifically on one simple habit that will accelerate your results.
 It’s about self-discipline, and it’s the bedrock of forming the new habits that enable you to smash your targets.
 Have a look at the piece again and the three steps to being self-disciplined and forming new habits that stick for good.

 When you’ve done that, let me give you one final tip.
 Put in a calendar entry for one month from today that says “Habits check in”.
 It’ll be a nice reminder for you to check in with yourself and help stay on track throughout the year.